schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Semifinal

-A tailed cafeteria attendant warms a shoestring donkey at a unfinished ballroom.
+A tailed cafeterian attendant warms a shoestring donkey at an unfinished ballroom.

 ## Fulfilling Pretense